Steam Greenlight Campaign: Passed in 9 Days

 - Contacted by Sony expressing interest in an exclusive port of Mind the Trap to the PlayStation Store.

-- Validate Mind the Trap on Steam Greenlight to gain approval to be published on Steam.
+- Validate Mind the Trap on Steam Greenlight to be published on Steam.

 - Generate demand and social media followers.